 Beta dheeraj se kaam lo.
 Oye thand rakh paaji!
 Be patient as it is the mother of all virtues.
 Different languages, different cultures, one teaching.

 Patience makes you seem amicable and approachable.
 To be able to be patient and calm is one of the best conflict management tools.

 Patience and tolerance go hand in hand with your soft skills.
 To be tolerant, you need to be patient.
 We have talked of many skills and characteristics one must have to excel in a professional setup and even otherwise, but if there was a list of ‘must-have’s’, tolerance is sure to secure a place in it.

-Honesty is the best policy they taught us, but for the sake of not being devoured in the corporate food chain, let’s tweak it a little to… Honest in the right amounts, at right times, at right places and in front of the right people, is the best policy!
+Honesty is the best policy they taught us, but for the sake of not being devoured in the corporate food chain, let’s tweak it a little to… Honest in the right amounts, at the right times, at the right places and in front of the right people, is the best policy!